badger-dowdeswell/Form_Loading/README.md

 This project illustrates different ways of managing multiple forms in a Visual Studio C# project.
 It will be useful for projects such as the ones developed by Otago Polytechnic Auckland International Campus students who are developing applications for their Studio 2 course.

-FormMain.cs form is the main form that links the other example forms together.
+The FormMain.cs form is the main form that links the other example forms together.
 Look at the button event handlers and the comments there to see how to:

 - Display Modal forms that display in-front of another form.